Last updated: November 12, 2025 | Based on 2 verified submissions

 How much does a Cardiac Electrophysiology make?

-The salary difference between early-career and experienced Cardiac Electrophysiology physicians is significant.
-Entry-level positions start at $750,000, while those with 30+ years of experience earn an average of $437,000 - a -42% increase.
-This substantial growth reflects the value of experience and skill development in the field.
+The salary progression for Cardiac Electrophysiology shows significant growth potential.
+Entry-level positions start at $750,000, while those with more than 10 years of experience earn a typical salary of $437,000 – a -42% increase.

 Practice Settings and Compensation Structure

-Base salary makes up 84% of total compensation ($499,500), with the remainder coming from bonuses, profit sharing, and other incentives.
+On average, base salary accounts for 84% of total compensation—about $499,500—with the remaining amount coming from bonuses, profit sharing, and incentives.

 Cardiac Electrophysiology physicians report high career satisfaction, rating their specialty 3.0 out of 5, with 50% saying they would choose this specialty again.